stevedonovan/runner/readme.md

 hello-world snippet takes 0.337s to build on my machine, but building statically with `runner -s print.rs` takes 0.545s.

-In both cases, the executable is `temp/print` - the dynamically-linked version can't be run standalone unless you make the Rust runtime available globally.
+In both cases, the executable goes into the same directory as the expanded code  - but the dynamically-linked version can't be run standalone unless you make the Rust runtime available globally.

-However, the static option is much more flexible.
+The static option is much more flexible.
 You can easily create a static cache with some common crates:

 ```